joeljohngeorge/designproject/README.md

 # expensemonitor

 A new Flutter project.<br>
-Under progress.<br> No hope, disappointing..
+Under progress.<br> No hope, disappointing..<br> Errors and bad luck

 ## Getting Started